 |Park and Ride||Nestrans publicises and promotes park and ride services to Aberdeen City Centre particularly in the run up to Christmas.|

-Since 2008 the partnership has promoted active and sustainable travel across the North East under a single identifiable brand.
-The partnership currently comprises of Nestrans, Aberdeen City and Aberdeenshire Councils, NHS Grampian, Aberdeen University, Robert Gordon University, North East Scotland College, Energy Savings Trust, James Hutton Institute, SCOTT project, Co Wheels, Adventure Aberdeen.
-The partners have created a 10 year Travel Planning Strategy.
+Since 2008 the Getabout partnership has promoted active and sustainable travel across the North East under a single identifiable brand.
+The partnership currently comprises of Nestrans, Aberdeen City and Aberdeenshire Councils, NHS Grampian, Aberdeen University, Robert Gordon University, North East Scotland College, Energy Savings Trust and James Hutton Institute.

-The getabout website provides travel choice and travel planning information and is regularly updated with latest news and details of upcoming events.
-Nestrans has funded an on-line travel plan builder, which is available via the getabout website and offers organisations a free tool to build a travel plan, with a travel plan officer assisting on line if needed.
-To complement this, iTrace provides a common base for monitoring and measuring all travel plans across the region.
+The getabout website provides travel choice and travel planning information and is updated with latest news and details of upcoming events.
+An on-line travel plan builder is available via the getabout website and offers organisations a free tool to build a travel plan.

 Nestrans has developed a Sustainable Travel Grant Scheme, which provides match funding to organisations investing in measures to promote more sustainable travel by their employees or customers.
 To help more people share car journeys, Nestrans launched a car sharing website for the north east in and can be viewed here www.liftshare.com.

 Health & Transport